AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 * **From the same work table** as the one targeted into your workflow:

-    *Target a group of customers and add the "Birth date" field to the current work table*
+    *Target a group of customers and add the "Birth date" field to the current work table*.

 * **From another work table**:

     *Target a group of customers and add the "Amount" and "Type of product" fields coming from the "Purchase" table*.

-Once the enrichment data has been added to the workflow, it can then be used in the activities added after the **Enrichment** activity to segment customers into distinct groups based on their behaviors, preferences, and needs, or to create personalized marketing messages and campaigns that are more likely to resonate with your target audience.
+Once the enrichment data has been added to the workflow, it can be used in the activities added after the **Enrichment** activity to segment customers into distinct groups based on their behaviors, preferences, and needs, or to create personalized marketing messages and campaigns that are more likely to resonate with your target audience.

 For instance, you can add to the workflow working table information related to customers' purchases and use this data to personalize emails with their latest purchase or the amount spent on these purchases.